noah-10/Professional-README-Generator/README.md

 ## Description

-- The user will be prompted to answer some questions about their project.
+- Through the command-line the user will be prompted to answer some questions about their project.
 From there, a professional readme will be generated including all of the users answers.

 ## Table of Contents